Sunday, March 29, 2009

 4) Break the value/cost trade-off

-5) Align the whole system of a company's activities
+5) Align the whole system of a company's activities in pursuit of differentiation and low cost.

 Red Ocean Strategy :